Find Grad Schools

 Master’s Degrees in International Finance

 There are 6 colleges and univerities across the nation that offer a master's degree in international finance.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 40% were students from underrepresented racial-ethnic groups.
-Also, 30.0% of international finance graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 30% were from an underrepresented racial-ethnic group.
+Also, 17.4% of international finance graduates were international students.

 Education Levels of International Finance Majors